The progestogen-only contraceptive pill is commonly used when the combined pill is not suitable. It can also be safely taken if you are breastfeeding.

 - Some medicines used to treat HIV and AIDS.
 For example, nevirapine and ritonavir.

 - Ulipristal acetate.
 This is a medicine which comes in two forms - as ellaOne® for emergency contraception, and Esmya® for fibroids.
-If you take the POP after using ellaOne®, you should also use additional contraceptive precautions until your next period starts.
+If you take the POP after using ellaOne®, you should not take a POP for five days.
+This is because the POP can stop the ellaOne® from working.
+You will need to avoid sex or use a barrier contraceptive (eg, condom) for seven days from the day you took ellaOne®.
 If you take Esmya® you should not use the POP.
 You should also not take it for 12 days after finishing it.

 Further reading and references